Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 In these workshops, there are implicit challenges that need to be overcome to contribute to projects revision history like Git or setting up development environments.

 Our goal with the following low-code workshop is to offer a way for folks to join a projects contributors list without the technical overhead.
-To acheive this we'll discuss a format that relies solely on the Github web interface.
+To achieve this we'll discuss a format that relies solely on the GitHub web interface.

 ## Case study - collaboratively improving the accessibility of images in documentation